 There are liquefaction and satellite storage tanks in localities in the region that are owned and operated by the local distribution companies (LDCs).

-In 2013, according to NGA, the LNG storage capacity in New England among the local distribution companies (LDCs) was 16 Bcf (which does not include the storage at the Distrigas terminal).
-Vaporization capacity for daily sendout was approximately 1.4 Bcf/day; and liquefaction capability by the LDCs was 51,000 MMBtu/day.
+In 2016, according to NGA, the LNG storage capacity in New England among the local distribution companies (LDCs) was 16.1 Bcf (which does not include the storage at the Distrigas terminal).
+Vaporization capacity for daily sendout by New England gas LDCs was approximately 1.4 Bcf/day; and liquefaction capability by the LDCs was 43,500 MMBtu/day.

-LNG is also part of the utility supply portfolios in New Jersey and downstate New York.
+LNG is also part of the utility supply portfolios in New Jersey, downstate New York and Pennsylvania.

 Imports in the region (and in the U.S.) have been on the decline in recent years as U.S. domestic natural gas production has been on the increase.
-With its more limited pipeline infrastructure, the Northeast and especially New England, however, remain markets for LNG.
-The import terminals near Boston and in New Brunswick are well-positioned to respond quickly and reliably to increases in natural gas demand when LNG supply is available.
-Recent gas price spikes during high demand periods have been at levels competitive with worldwide market prices for LNG, so the Northeast U.S. / Maritimes Canada market has again become attractive to LNG suppliers during the peak-demand winter months.
+With its more limited pipeline infrastructure, the Northeast and especially New England, however, remain key markets for LNG.
+The import terminals near Boston and in New Brunswick are well-positioned to respond to market conditions if contract arrangements are in place.

-New England also receives valuable supplies from the Canaport LNG facility in Saint John, New Brunswick.
+New England also receives supplies from the Canaport LNG facility in Saint John, New Brunswick.
 The facility is located about 60 miles from the Maine border.
 Canaport is a joint enterprise of Repsol and Irving Oil.
-In 2013 it exported approximately 36 Bcf to the U.S. Northeast.
+In 2016 it exported approximately 16 Bcf to the U.S. Northeast.

 Import Facilities in New England